RingoSeeber/Petrona/README.md

 ## Description

-Petrona has evolved to offer a comprehensive range of weights, corresponding italics, an extended set of glyphs to cover 200+ languages.
-It is also available as a Variable Font.

-This complete version includes a full set of small caps, ligatures, alternates, and all kinds of numerals, fractions, punctuations, symbols, and currencies.
-It provides all glyphs of level Latin Expert (typefaces that supply everything).

-The previous swashy Q is still available, in Stylistic Set 1.

 Petrona’s personality is an answer to how many characteristics can be added to a typeface without undermining its purpose within the text-type genre.
-Petrona playfully maneuvers plenty of personal touches, without losing the essence of a design intended for legibility in digital and print, from headlines to body text.
-Uppercase with heavy asymmetric serifs and arms of inverted angles combines with lowercase of big x-height, pronounced ascenders, and soft curves of low contrast.
+Petrona playfully maneuvers plenty of personal touches, without losing the essence of a design intended for legibility in digital and print media, from headlines to body text.
+Uppercase glyphs have heavy asymmetric serifs and arms with inverted angles, which combine with lowercase designs that share a big x-height, pronounced ascenders, and soft curves of low stroke contrast.

+First published in Google Fonts in November 2011 as a single style Roman design, it was completely redrawn in 2019 and 2020.
+It has evolved, and now offers a comprehensive range of weights, a complete set of corresponding italics, and an extended glyph set that supports over 200 Latin languages.
+A full set of small caps, plus ligatures, alternates, and all kinds of numerals, fractions, punctuations, symbols, and currencies, are included.

+As a variable font, it has a Weight axis in both the roman and italic files.

+The previous swashy Q is still available, found in Stylistic Set 1.

+It is now a typeface that supplies everything needed for fine text typography.

 The Petrona project is led by Ringo R. Seeber from Glyph Co, based in Brooklyn, NY.